metallb/metallb/website/content/usage/_index.md

 [issue 1](https://github.com/metallb/metallb/issues/1) for more information.

+## eBPF and source IP preservation

+eBPF allows the CNI to run on the eBPF kernel layer.
+For our usecase, eBPF is an optimal solution to the IP Preservation problem highlighted in the aforementioned sections.
+It allows a CNI to implement a networking layer without having to rewrite the source IP of packets, enabling us to preserve the source IP, making network communication safer and additionally improving networking efficiency close to natively compiled in-kernel code.
+Please visit the [eBPF website](https://ebpf.io/) to read up more on the inner workings of eBPF and what other benefits it brings.

+### Calio

+Calico supports the eBPF dataplane natively.
+You can read up more about Calicos eBPF implementation and details [here](https://docs.projectcalico.org/about/about-ebpf).
+To enable the eBPF dataplane in Calico, follow [this guide](https://docs.projectcalico.org/maintenance/ebpf/enabling-bpf)

+### Cilium

+A nother CNI that supports the eBPF dataplane is Cilium.
+You can read up more about its implementation and usage in the [Cilium docs](https://docs.cilium.io/en/latest/bpf/)

 ## IP address sharing

 By default, Services do not share IP addresses.
 If you have a need to